JStover95/FaaSr-Testing-Workflow/README.md

 ### Writing Tests

+> **Note**: Tests are executed in the order they are listed in a file.
+When possible, it is recommended to write tests for functions in the order you expect the functions to complete.

 It is recommended to create a `tester` fixture at the top of each test file that runs the workflow being tested:

 ```python